UCL-MIRSG/content-formatting-linting/README.md

 ## How to install?

-To install `pre-commit` hooks locally, execute `pip install -r requirements.txt` followed by `pre-commit --install`.
+To install `pre-commit` hooks locally, execute `pip install pre-commit` followed by `pre-commit --install`.
 This only needs to be done once per repo, and from then on checks are made whenever committing.
 See steps [here](https://pre-commit.com/#automatically-enabling-pre-commit-on-repositories)